As an affiliate, we earn from qualifying purchases made on our website.

 Some of the wedges we’ll be talking about are designed for the average player and some of them are good for all skill levels.
 If you shoot in the 80s, you might want to check out our article for mid-handicap wedges.

-How Many Wedges Should A Beginner & High Handicap Carry
+How Many Wedges Should An Average Golfer Carry

 A beginner or high handicap only needs to carry 2 wedges in their bag.
 The first is a standard pitching wedge and the second is a sand wedge with at least 10 degrees of bounce.